codefresh-io/cap-docs.codefresh.io/_docs/runtime/runtime-recovery.md

       `apps/app-proxy/overlays/<runtime-name>/ingress.yaml`
       `apps/workflows/overlays/<runtime-name>/ingress.yaml`

-    * In the Git Source repository, in `cdp-default-git-source.ingress.yaml`, check if the `host` and `ingressClassName` are correctly configured:
+    * In the Git Source repository, check the `host` and `ingressClassName` in `cdp-default-git-source.ingress.yaml`:

        `resources_<runtime-name>/cdp-default-git-source.ingress.yaml`

     See the [example](#ingress-example) below.

 {:start="4"}
-1. If you have managed clusters registered to the runtime you are recovering, reconnect them.
+1. If you have managed clusters registered to the runtime you are restoring, reconnect them.
   Run the command and follow the instructions in the wizard:
   `cf cluster add`